dlt-hub/dlt/docs/website/docs/verified-sources/asana.md

 ---
 title: Asana
-description: dlt pipeline for Asana API
+description: dlt verified source for Asana API
-keywords: [asana api, asana pipeline, asana]
+keywords: [asana api, asana verified source, asana]
 ---

 # Asana

 Asana is a widely used web-based project management and collaboration tool that helps teams stay organized, focused, and productive.
 With Asana, team members can easily create, assign, and track tasks, set deadlines, and communicate with each other in real time.

 When you use Asana, you can create various resources like "projects", "tasks", "users", "workspaces" and others mentioned below to help you manage your work effectively.
 You'll be happy to know that you can easily load these resources via the dlt pipeline.

-Resources that can be loaded using this pipeline are:
+Resources that can be loaded using this verified source are:

 | S.No. | Name | Description |
 | --- | --- | --- |